conda-incubator/conda-store/docs/administration.md

 `X-Forward-...` headers to determine scheme.
 Do not set to true if not behind proxy since Flask will trust any `X-Forward-...` header.

+`CondaStoreServer.template` initialized
+`fastapi.templating.Jinja2Templates` to use for html templates.

+`CondaStoreServer.template_vars` extra variables to be passed into jinja templates for page rendering.

 ### `conda_store_server.worker.app.CondaStoreWorker`

 `CondaStoreWorker.log_level` is the level for all server logging.
 Default is `INFO`.
 Common options are `DEBUG`, `INFO`, `WARNING`, and `ERROR`.

-`CondaStoreWorker.watch_paths` is a list of paths for Conda-Store to watch for changes to directories of `environment.yaml` files or a single filename to watch.
+`CondaStoreWorker.watch_paths` is a list of paths for conda-store to watch for changes to directories of `environment.yaml` files or a single filename to watch.